 Did you know that by increasing the number of conversations you have with your child, you are also increasing their pragmatic language skills?
 It’s true!
+Helping your child practice their conversation skills is an important part of pragmatics in language development.
 If you’re wondering how to improve pragmatic language skills, these conversation starters for kids are a good place to start!
-Conversations are a great way to target pragmatic language skills.
+Conversations are one of the best ways to target pragmatic language skills.

 More commonly known as social skills or social language skills, pragmatic language skills are the skills we use when communicating with one another within a social situation.
 And by having more daily conversations with your child, you are helping them practice this important part of language.